HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 |.webp|image/webp|

 !!! note
-    - YYou can set the maximum file size for DAM asset uploads.
+    - You can set the maximum file size for DAM asset uploads.
 For more information on configuring file size, see the `MediaTypeGroupController.updateById` API documentation topic.

     - SVG files are disabled by default.
 To enable `.svg` files (extension `image/svg+xml`) for asset uploads, use the API and set the `enabled` parameter to `true`.
 For more information, see [`MediaTypeController.updateById`](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/MediaTypeController.updateById).
 For step-by-step guidance, see [Add a new MIME type in DAM](../../../../extend_dx/apis/hcl_experience_api/openapi_example_API_calls.md/#adding-a-new-mime-type-in-dam).